GMPavanLab/dynsight/docs/source/tutorials/getting_started.rst

 The first step is usually to create a :class:`.trajectory.Trj` object from some trajectory file (e.g., `.xtc` and `.gro` files for GROMACS simulation output).
-In this example, we are using the water/ice coexistence trajectory which files can be downloaded here:
+In this example, we are using the water/ice coexistence trajectory, which can be downloaded here:

 .. image:: ../_static/tutorials/getting_started/wat_ice.png
    :scale: 50%